HSF/hsf.github.io/organization/_posts/2024/2024-09-12-coordination.md

 - 30 October
 - 27 November

-The regular slot should be the last Wedenesday of each month, at 16h30 CEST.
+The regular slot should be the last Wednesday of each month, at 16h30 CEST.

 Steering Group members who offered to coordinate the organisation: Benedikt, Michel, Andrea.